3ndetz/NeuroDeva/README.md

 ## TTS System Overview
-The TTS system is responsible for converting generated text responses into natural-sounding speech output.
+The TTS system is responsible for converting generated text responses from LLM into natural-sounding speech output.
 It integrates with:

-VTube Studio for lip sync animation
-OBS for streaming output
-Virtual audio routing for clean audio delivery

-## Key Components

 * Silero TTS Model Integration
 * Real-time lip sync with Live2D model